Effectiveness of polypill for primary and secondary prevention of cardiovascular diseases (PolyIran): a pragmatic, cluster-randomised trial

 High-yield insights from every perspective

-The PolyIran polypill contains aspirin, atorvastatin, hydrochlorothiazide, and an ACE inhibitor or ARB.
-What is the pharmacological rationale for combining these four specific classes of drugs for cardiovascular prevention?
+The PolyIran polypill contains aspirin, atorvastatin, hydrochlorothiazide, and enalapril (or valsartan).
+What are the distinct pharmacological mechanisms by which these four classes of medications synergistically work to reduce the risk of acute cardiovascular events?

 Key Response